How do we help our students thrive?

-The FutureLearn course Professional Resilience: Building Skills to Thrive at Work is a two week open course designed, by Deakin’s Assoc.
-Prof. Marcus O’Donnell, to explore ways of building personal and professional resilience.
-It has recently been updated to include how we build resilience while our routines are disrupted because of COVID-19.
+The FutureLearn course Professional Resilience: Building Skills to Thrive at Work is a two week open course designed to explore ways of building personal and professional resilience.
+In 2021 it was updated to include how we build resilience while our routines are disrupted because of COVID-19.

-Anyone can enrol in the two week course for free and will have access to the material for four weeks.
+Anyone can enrol in the two-week course for free and will have access to the material for four weeks.
 Deakin staff get upgraded access (ongoing access and certification once eligible) for free by using single-sign on to access FutureLearn Campus.
-Staff who want to use it as a resource within their courses can activate free access for their students by contacting the Global Studio team email@example.com

-Professional Resilience: Building Skills to Thrive at Work is built around a model of resilience that outlines how:
+Professional Resilience: Building Skills to Thrive at Work is built around a model of resilience that outlines:

 Most importantly resilience is not something that some people are born with and others miss out on, resilience can be learned and it can be nurtured.
 It requires a systematic or ecological approach that allows us to work with others and build our strengths in the context of our personal and professional lives.